metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 1. Do not hide posts on smaller screens &mdash; wrap them into a navigation element.
 This way the resources used to get all posts on the back-end would have been not wasted on the front-end.

 2. Forget the vertical column separator lines.
-They can't be implemented with current best practices and they need workaround.
+They can't be implemented with current best practices, and they need workaround.
 Let form follow function even if function is coding standards.

 3. Put that ad elsewhere.
 Combined with 2.) it's dangerous.
 Moving out of the grid will spare around half of development time and budget.

 With these practical design decisions the implementation would have been easy: use the CSS Grid.
 Time spent would be from minutes to around half an hour.

 With vertical borders the CSS Grid technique &mdash; used across the site up until now &mdash; cannot be re-used.
-A research has to be done to see if the specification added the grid gap styling feature recently, or if there is a polyfill, or a nice workaround.
+Research has to be done to see if the specification added the grid gap styling feature recently, or if there is a polyfill, or a nice workaround.

 It turned out only a workaround exists which won't fully solve the problem since the suggested bordering is ... complicated: it applies to middle columns treating columns at the edge as exceptions.